New Kids Turbo

-New Kids Turbo, sometimes promoted as New Kids: Turbo!, is a Dutch black comedy film based on the television series New Kids.
+New Kids Turbo, sometimes promoted as New Kids: Turbo!, is a 2010 Dutch action-comedy film based on the television series New Kids.
 The film premiered on 6 December 2010 and was released in all Dutch cinemas on 9 December.
-It was one of the most popular Dutch films of all time.
-It is Comedy Central's first film to be produced outside the United States and also Paramount Pictures' first film to be produced by Comedy Central in the Netherlands.
-A second New Kids movie followed in 2011: New Kids Nitro.
+It is Comedy Central's first film to be produced outside the United States.
+A sequel with a zombie twist followed in 2011: New Kids Nitro.
 The tagline of the film is 'Niemand komt aan Maaskantje!'
 (No one messes with Maaskantje!).

 Plot

 Set in the small village of Maaskantje in North Brabant, a group of friends: Gerrie, Richard, Rikkert, Robbie and Barrie lose their jobs.
-The group perceives themselves as being victims of the widely reported credit crisis, although in actuality their misfortune is the direct result of their idleness, lack of common sense, and poor punctuality.
+The group perceives themselves as being victims of the 2008 financial crisis, although in actuality their misfortune is the direct result of their idleness, lack of common sense, and poor punctuality.
 Gerrie, for instance, turns up to work late and drives the forks of his fork-lift truck into a pallet of boxed plasma screen televisions.
 Similarly Richard brings his old bulldog to work with him, who in turn gnaws at and breaks the shovels of Richard's supervisor, and Rikkert is sacked by his boss, a sarcastic and abusive garage owner.

 Gerrie is kicked out by his mother, after she catches him trying to steal from her purse.
 At around the same time, Rikkert breaks up with Manuela, his girlfriend, and Barrie's house (which is also an illegal cannabis farm) catches fire.
 Subsequently, all three take refuge in the home of Richard and Robbie.
 The group go shopping and rely on Richard to pay, however his bank card is declined following the refuelling of Rikkerts Opel Manta.
 The group travel together to the local employment and benefits office and demand more benefits from the official, who politely refuses.
 Richard climbs over the desk and thrusts the official against the wall, telling him to "Give us more money, 'kut'".
 The following morning, Richard reads a letter sent from the benefits office and informs the group that as a whole their benefits have ceased entirely.
 The result of which is that the group decides that they simply will no longer pay for anything and go on a spree of petty robbery, most notably from their local petrol filling station, as the group run from the forecourt each carrying two large capacity containers full of fuel, chased by the petrol station attendant, similarly the group flee the local supermarket "Lupus" each carrying large quantities of lager.
 Gerrie steals deep-fried croquette snacks from the local takeaway whilst Barrie acts as a diversion.
 Richard, Robbie and Rikkert phone a delivering Chinese takeaway, but explain they have no money to pay the delivery rider when he comes to deliver.